 What you eat and drink affects how your mind and body work.
 This is especially important if you have a bad relationship with food.
 I personally find that eating something small in the morning (enough to get my metabolism going), something healthy for lunch, and a solid meal for dinner works best.
 Drinking enough water helps to keep you focused and hydrated throughout the day.
 Using a Water Tracking Bottle can help you keep track of your intake and ensure you’re feeling your best even on the go!

 3. Practising mindfulness

 The art of meditation has become more popular in recent years, but it isn’t for everyone.
 Try Active Meditation, it’s simple: allow your thoughts to wander as you do something else.
 This could be anything from watering plants to playing music.
 Making this a habit can help you notice unhealthy thought patterns before they become a problem.
 I like writing my thoughts and feelings as a way of tracking my moods.
-The Stress Less Journal is here to help you stay calm in stressful situations.
-With daily habit and mood trackers it’s the perfect way to focus on being mindful.
+The Stress Less Journal has seven chapters of activities and exercises to help you be mindful, stay in the moment, undo negative thoughts, and stay calm when you’re feeling stressed out.

 4. Not taking on too much

 Taking on too much is especially bad for you, sometimes you need to know when to delegate or move a task, or cancel it completely.
 If you’re expecting to work out seven days a week, smash every work goal you’ve set yourself, eat only healthy foods, not watch TV, write a best-seller and start a second business – you’re going to have to be more realistic.
 Even the most successful women have help, in the form of assistants, cleaners, nannys, personal trainers etc. So don’t be afraid to delegate.
 Like a precariously-stacked dinner plate, continuously overwhelming ourselves with tasks and thoughts and actions can damage our mental health.